A Megalithic Dolmen structure in Provence, in southern France

 When you think about visiting Provence, a beautiful region in southern France, you think of wine and cheese in picturesque villages.
 If you do think about history, it is probably limited to the past century, or possibly to the Romans who built roads and bridges in the countryside and larger structures like the amphitheatre in Arles or the water-powered factory in Barbégal.
 You don't usually think about the late Stone Age and megaliths.
 However, you can easily find mysterious prehistoric ruins in the countryside of Provence.

-France has been occupied for a long time, and megalithic structures and monuments were built by those occupants starting back in the Neolithic (late Stone Age) and Chalcolithic (or Copper Age), over the period from about 4800 BC to 1200 BC.
+France has been occupied for a long time.
+Its occupants began building megalithic structures and monuments back in the Neolithic (late Stone Age) and Chalcolithic (or Copper Age), over the period from about 4800 BC to 1200 BC.